nadav-galili/regulation_training/instructions.md

 • Employee Flow:
 • Login using an ID that is cross-checked with the employees table.
 • Navigate to a tutorial page that loads a video assigned to the employee.
-• Video playback starts in “paused” mode.
-On pressing “Start,” the video plays until it reaches a preconfigured stopping point.
+• Video playback starts in "paused" mode.
+On pressing "Start," the video plays until it reaches a preconfigured stopping point.
 • At stopping points, the video pauses and displays a question with multiple answers.
 • Handling of wrong/right answers:
 • Wrong Answer: Shows an alert; if wrong twice, an error toaster appears and the video restarts.
 • Right Answer: The video resumes playback.
-• End-of-video screen with a “Go Home” button.
+• End-of-video screen with a "Go Home" button.
 • Admin Flow:
 • Dashboard to display analytics for all employee sessions (e.g., test start times, duration, answer correctness, restart counts, overall pass/fail status).